santi224m/Data-Structures/Data-Structures-Notes/List-Structures-and-Iterators.md

   * We must instead look for a more balanced operation that performs all operations in a decent amount of time
 * Often the simplest solution will be to use a linear array
 * Keeping our data as an ADT allows us to easily switch to another data structure and measure which is slower or faster

+## Advantages / Disadvantages

+* Array Advantages
+  * You can access an element using an index, which is faster
+* Linked List Advantages
+  * You can change the size of the array easily
+  * You can insert an element anywhere in the list without having to shift any elements